jiroop/250517_HISAT2_demo/README.md

-# Demo RNA-seq mapping pipeline that uses HISAT2 to make a small set of SE reads
+# Demo RNA-seq mapping pipeline that uses HISAT2 to map a small set of SE reads

 ## Features
 - Assess read quality with FASTQC